Ice hockey in Canada

-Ice hockey, simply referred to as hockey in both English and French in Canada, dates back to the 19th century.
+Ice hockey, simply referred to as "hockey" in both English and French in Canada, dates back to the 19th century.
 The sport is very popular and played year-round and at every level in the country.
-Born of various influences from stick-and-ball games brought from the United Kingdom and indigenous games, the contemporary sport of ice hockey originated in Montreal.
-It is the official national winter sport of Canada and is widely considered Canada's national pastime, with high levels of participation by children, men and women at various levels of competition.
+Born of various influences from stick-and-ball games brought from the United Kingdom and indigenous games, the contemporary sport of hockey originated in Montreal, Quebec, and Halifax, Nova Scotia.
+It is the official national winter sport of Canada.
+Hockey is widely considered Canada's national pastime, with high levels of participation by children, men, and women at various levels of competition.
+As of 2021, over 15 million people in Canada followed the National Hockey League.